-• Level I - Inputs are unadjusted, quoted prices in active markets for identical assets or liabilities at the measurement date.
+Level I - Inputs are unadjusted, quoted prices in active markets for identical assets or liabilities at the measurement date.

-The types of assets categorized as Level I generally are government and agency obligations, including U.S. treasuries, investments in publicly traded mutual funds and money market funds with quoted market prices, equities listed in active markets, client fractional share ownership assets and client fractional share redemption obligations.
+The types of assets categorized as Level I generally are government and agency obligations, including U.S. treasuries, investments in publicly traded mutual funds and money market funds with quoted market prices, equities listed in active markets and client fractional share ownership assets.
+The types of liabilities categorized as Level I are client fractional share redemption obligations.

-Level II - Inputs (other than quoted prices included in Level I) are either directly or indirectly observable for the asset or liability through correlation with related market data at the measurement date and for the duration of the instrument's anticipated life.
-The Partnership uses the market approach valuation technique which incorporates third-party pricing services and other relevant observable information (such as market interest rates, yield curves, prepayment risk and credit risk generated by market transactions involving identical or comparable assets or liabilities) in valuing these types of investments.
-When third-party pricing services are used, the methods and assumptions used are reviewed by the Partnership.
+• Level II - Inputs (other than quoted prices included in Level I) are either directly or indirectly observable for the asset or liability through correlation with related market data at the measurement date and for the duration of the instrument's anticipated life.
+Edward Jones uses the market approach valuation technique which incorporates third-party pricing services and other relevant observable information (such as market interest rates, yield curves, prepayment risk and credit risk generated by market transactions involving identical or comparable assets or liabilities) in valuing these types of investments.
+When third-party pricing services are used, the methods and assumptions used are reviewed by Edward Jones.